 This Instant Pot crack chicken casserole is one of the most amazing pressure cooker dinner recipes I have made thus far!
 Get ready for creamy cream cheese chicken with pasta.

-Ok so I am sure you’ve made crack chicken before, and if you haven’t it is pretty amazing!
-With that said I thought outside of the box to give this, one of our favorite meals, a notch up by making it into a creamy casserole!!
-OH yes you heard me right, I made an easy Instant Pot crack chicken casserole that took a total of 20 minutes from start to finish!!
+I made an easy Instant Pot crack chicken casserole that took a total of 20 minutes from start to finish and it was amazing!!
+I am sure you’ve made crack chicken before, and if you haven’t it is pretty amazing!
+With that said I thought outside of the box to give this, a notch up by making it into a creamy casserole!!
 On top of the list of favorite Instant Pot recipes amongst the 5 of us. (originally published 7/18, affiliate links present)

 Are you new to Instant Pot casseroles??